-HOERIG TRIAL | Prospective jurors told how to evaluate evidence
+HOERIG TRIAL | Jurors selected to hear the evidence

-WARREN — None of the 12 jurors or alternates have been selected for the Claudia Hoerig aggravated murder case, but an assistant prosecutor and defense attorney have told the roughly 40 prospective jurors how to judge and evaluate evidence.
+A panel of 10 men and two women plus four alternates were seated late this afternoon to serve in the Claudia Hoerig aggravated murder trial.

-The actual selection of the final 12 and four alternates is expected to occur over about the next hour.
-Testimony will likely begin Wednesday morning after they have traveled to Newton Falls to see the home where Claudia Hoerig is accused of killing her husband, Karl.
+Testimony will begin Wednesday morning after jurors have traveled to Newton Falls to see the home where Claudia Hoerig is accused of killing her husband, Karl.

 She is charged with killing her husband March 12, 2007.
 If convicted, she could get life in prison without the possibility of parole but not the death penalty.